cn0047/stash/ed/l/js/js.react/README.md

 `ReactDOM.findDOMNode(node)`.

-Hooks let you use state and other React features without writing a class.
+Hooks allow to use state and other React features without writing a class.

 Basic Hooks:
 * useState - `[countValue, setCount] = useState(0 /* init count value */);`.